david2999999/Leet-Code-Youtube/README.md

     - For list problems
         - Which data structure is more optimized for this question?
             - LinkedList or ArrayList?
+        - Can the list be replaced by an array?
     - For array problems
         - What should we do at each of the index?
         - Does the value at the current index rely on the value at another index?